feefladder/higherspace/book/src/soil_background.md

 # Soil

+Link to SLM?
+AHF, how to improve?
+Embed with more Geodata.

 ## Four perspectives on software development

 As we have learned from our geometric endeavours, viewing something from different perspectives can give insights that cannot be gained from a single perspective only. <!-- Furthermore, it bears similarities to the narrative methodologies of Wekker (2016) and [Levy (2013)](http://www.newagefraud.org/smf/index.php?topic=4143).
 In White Innocence, Wekker uses a so-called "rag-picking" methodology, where she gathers knowledge from a diverse range of methodologies and sources to establish the concept of "White Innocence".
 In Disspelling Wetiko, Levy takes a somewhat analogous approach of gathering knowledge from diverse sources as different perspectives on a single "thing": the Wetiko mind-virus.
 The positionality of these two people, however, vastly differs: I am currently having huge doubts about actually quot -->